FlindersLaw/textbook/textbook-source/docs/textbook/00_foreword.md

 *By Mark Ferraretto*

 ## Welcome!
-Welcome to *LLAW3301: Law in a Digital Age*  I'm sure you've heard a lot about this topic.
+Welcome to *LLAW3301: Law in a Digital Age*!

+I'm sure you've heard a lot about this topic.
 It's a very unusual topic as law topics go.
 Yes, it is challenging but we find that students also find it very rewarding.
 I sincerely hope you do so as well.

 I would like to outline for you the rationale behind teaching what we teach in this topic.
 I hope it gives you a better understanding of why we teach what we teach and what we hope you can take away from your experience.